Mount Semeru erupts again in southern Indonesia

-Mount Semeru in Indonesia erupted again Wednesday, sending a column of smoke and ash about 700 meters (2,300 feet) above its peak in East Java's Lumajang Regency, officials said.
+Mount Semeru in Indonesia erupted again on Wednesday, sending a column of smoke and ash about 1,000 meters (3,280 feet) above its peak in East Java's Lumajang Regency, officials said.

-The eruption occurred at 10:08 am local time (0308 GMT), with the ash plume reaching an altitude of about 4,376 meters (14,360 feet) above sea level, according to Indonesia's state-run Antara news agency, citing an official statement.
+The eruption occurred at 9.38 am local time (0238GMT), the state-run Antara News reported, citing Mount Semeru observation post officer, Sigit Rian Alfian.

-The ash column appeared white to gray in color, with thick intensity, and drifted north and northeast, said Mount Semeru Observation Post officer Mukdas Sofian.
+Mount Semeru is located on the border of Lumajang and Malang Regencies, East Java.

-Seismic instruments recorded the eruption with a maximum amplitude of 22 millimeters and a duration of 167 seconds.
+Seismic instruments recorded the eruption with a maximum amplitude of 22 millimeters (0.86 inches) and a duration of 138 seconds.

-Earlier the same day, the volcano released an ash plume about 600 meters (1,970 feet) above its peak during a separate eruption.
+On Tuesday, seismic activity at Mount Semeru remained dominated by 53 eruption quakes, each with amplitudes ranging from 10 to 22 millimeters and lasting between 58 and 191 seconds.

+Local authorities said Mount Semeru still remains at Alert Level II, banning all activities in the southeast sector along Besuk Kobokan, within 8 kilometers (around 5 miles) of the summit.

 Semeru, which stands at 3,676 meters (12,060 feet) above sea level, is one of Indonesia's most active volcanoes.
 It has a long history of eruptions, some of which have resulted in fatalities.